viamrobotics/docs/docs/mobility/navigation/_index.md

 Use position readings to determine the GPS coordinates of an object in 3D space or its position in the geographic coordinate system [(GCS)](https://en.wikipedia.org/wiki/Geographic_coordinate_system).
 These position readings reflect the _absolute_ position of components.

-To get a position, [configure a capable movement sensor](/components/movement-sensor/#supported-models) on your robot.
+To get a position, [configure a capable movement sensor](/components/movement-sensor/#supported-models) on your machine.
 Then use the movement sensor API's [`GetPosition()`](/components/movement-sensor/#getposition) method to get position readings from the sensor.

 ### Linear Velocity